nmfs-ost/AA-SI_GCPSetup/README.md

 # 🛠️ GCP Workstation Setup

-This quick guide walks you through setting up your GCP Workstation with AA-SI tools.
+This quick guide walks through preparing the GCP Workstation with AA-SI tools.

 ---